6 Tricks To Get Positive Customer Reviews

-But why is it that people will thank you over and over for a job well done, but it’s like pulling teeth to get them to leave a review?
-If you want feedback you have to make it easy for customers to provide it.
-Here are six ways to encourage your customers to share their experiences and leave a review:
+But why is it that people will thank you over and over for a job well done, but it’s like pulling teeth to get them to complete a leave a review?
+It’s something we’ll never know.
+However, if you want feedback you have to make it easy for customers to do.
+Here are 6 ways to encourage your customers to share their experiences and leave a review:

-1. Ask In Person
+1. Ask In Person or Via Video Chat

 When wrapping up a meeting with a satisfied customer it’s easy to throw in something like “would you mind putting all of that in an online review for us?” or “We’re so happy you’re happy.
 Will you leave a review about your experience?”
 Most people will be happy to share if you ask them to.

-A follow-up email after the business transaction is complete is a good way to gauge the happiness of your customer.
+A follow-up email or NPS score (SurveyMonkey is a great tool for this) is a great way to gauge a customer's satisfaction level.
 If they seem content, you can respond with a final thank you and a request for a review.
 If you are using an online template, you can include this in the email.
-If they’re less than thrilled, you can use it as an opportunity to show that you're response to customer feedback and take swift action to rectify the problem.
+If they’re less than thrilled, you can use it as an opportunity to avoid a negative public review while also rectifying the problem.

 3. Make It Personal